EmilienDupont/emiliendupont.github.io/_posts/2018-03-14-mnist-chicken.md

 <img src="{{ site.url }}/imgs/mnist-chicken/algorithm.png" style="align:center; margin: 0 auto; width:40%;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">Simple algorithm for returning meaningful predictions.</p>

 There are several ways of modeling p(x).
-In this post, we will focus on [variational autoencoders](https://arxiv.org/abs/1312.6114) (VAE) which have been quite successful at modeling distribution of images.
+In this post, we will focus on [variational autoencoders](https://arxiv.org/abs/1312.6114) (VAE) which have been quite successful at modeling distributions of images.

 ## Variational Autoencoders to model p(x)